trescenzi/nvim/README.md

 ## Tern

 Tern provides the ability for deoplete to show symbol definitions and provide typeahead of symbols.
 This is provided seamlessly when typing.
-An exaple config is included in this project.
+An example config is included in this project.
 Place it in `~` for use.

 Tern also provides the ability to jump from symbol to symbol definition, show